 Here’s an example by Denise Chandler:

-As you can see, quite simple and easy to grasp.
+As you can see – it looks quite simple and easy to grasp.
 The main advantage of this form of presentation is that it allows the reader to have a quick glance at your skills without having to fish things out of a lengthy text description.

 As for your key achievements, this is where the next point comes into play:

-If you have them, testimonials can be an incredibly powerful element when you’re learning how to make a portfolio of your work, and probably the best way of proving that your achievements and the value you can bring are indeed real.
+If you have them, testimonials can be an incredibly powerful element when you’re learning how to make a portfolio of your work, and probably the best way to prove that your achievements and the value you can bring are indeed real.

 Here’s a great example by Matt Farley:

-Those are quite simple in structure.
-The minimum of what you need are client/employer names, plus a quick block of text on why they enjoyed working with you.
+Testimonials are quite simple in structure.
+The minimum of what you need is client/employer names and a quick block of text on why they enjoyed working with you.
 If you can also get some pictures of your clients, that gives you bonus points.

 Don’t have testimonials?
-No sweat, you can always reach out to former clients or employers by email and simply ask them for testimonials directly.
-I guarantee they won’t mind and will gladly help you out.
+No sweat – you can always reach out to former clients or employers by email and simply ask them for testimonials directly.
+We guarantee they won’t mind and will gladly help you out.

 Your formal education isn’t always something that matters in certain fields or industries.
-However, if it does in yours, don’t forget to mention it in your portfolio, plus also make it a visible element so no one misses it.
+If it makes a difference in yours, don’t forget to mention it in your portfolio, also make it a visible element so no one misses it.

 - If you’re currently searching for your next employment, make sure it’s clear in this section of the portfolio.
-At this point, you can also link to your CV if those are a thing in your industry.
+At this point, you can also link to your CV if those matter in your industry.

-- If you’re a freelancer ready to take on new clients, list the specific services that you offer plus everything that a client should know about them – prices, scope, etc.
+- If you’re a freelancer ready to take on new clients, list the specific services that you offer plus everything that a client should know – prices, scope, etc.